josephenguehard/time_interpret/README.md

 This package expands the [captum library](https://captum.ai) with a specific focus on time series.
 Please see the documentation and examples for more details.

+If you use this package for your research, please cite:

 ## Install

 Time Interpret can be installed with pip: